top of page

 Spark

-REPP (Renewable Energy Performance Platform) provides catalytic finance to renewable energy projects and developers in Sub-Saharan Africa and is funded by the UK Government.
+REPP (Renewable Energy Performance Platform) provides catalytic finance to renewable energy projects and developers in Sub-Saharan Africa and is funded by UK International Development.

 Since its inception in 2015, REPP has become a leading investor in the market for small to medium-sized grid-tied and distributed renewable energy projects.